Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 Add a trac config for every trac in the application.
 Select the appropriate search config and stage config that the trac will use.

 **Types Used In Trac** : Select the types this trac will use.
-This configuration is to tell ACA what trac to put documents on if there is no trac context.
-ACA uses the following logic:
+This configuration is to tell Content Accelerator what trac to put documents on if there is no trac context.
+Content Accelerator uses the following logic:

 1. If coming from a trac-aware module, the document will be sent to the stage on the context trac.
 For example, searching for a document in the 'Engineering' trac, clicking on the document will take you to the document using the Engineering Trac's stage config.
 2. If coming from a non trac-aware module, the document will be sent to the stage on the trac as configured in the trac config.
-For example, if the user clicks on an Engineering document in the Dashboard or in a Notification, ACA will look for any trac configs that contain the Engineering document's type in the &quot;Types used in trac&quot; list.
+For example, if the user clicks on an Engineering document in the Dashboard or in a Notification, Content Accelerator will look for any trac configs that contain the Engineering document's type in the &quot;Types used in trac&quot; list.
 If only one trac is found, the user will be taken to the stage for that trac.
 If the Engineering document's type is found in more than one trac, the user will be given a choice as to what trac to use.

 To limit what users have access to each trac, [see this](https://github.com/tsgrp/hpi/wiki/Limiting-User's-Trac-Access).